dart-lang/webdev/webdev/README.md

     --tls-cert-key                The file location to a TLS Key to create an HTTPs server.
                                   Must be used with tls-cert-chain.
+    --start-paused                Starts the application paused after each time it is loaded.
+                                  Must be used with either debug or debug-extension

 Common:
 -h, --help                        Print this usage information.